Ketamine modulates NE-glial communication to increase behavioral perseverance

 As joint project with Alex B. Chen, we are currently studying how ketamine modulates a norepinephrine-glial circuit involved in futility-induced passivity.
 We adapted and established a behavioral assay named zebrafish futile swimming test or zFST.
 This assay will allow for a better understanding of molecular pathways involved in this behavioral transition and could be used for screening purposes at higher throughput than the FST or TST in rodents.
 This is an active collaboration between the following labs: Engert Lab, Ahrens Lab, Fishman Lab, Olson Lab, Bergles Lab, Cohen Lab.

-Click the image to check out the article!
+Click the image to check out the article, out in Neuron!

 Integration and modulation of internal state by glia